Onemind-Services-LLC/cloudmydc-docs/docs/Data Storage Container/Data Sharing/Exporting Data for Sharing.md

 </div>

 That’s all!
-During the operation, the appropriate [mount point](https://cloudmydc.com/) on the target node(s) is configured automatically by the platform so that you can immediately start working with your shared data without any additional steps required.
+During the operation, the appropriate [SSH Gateway](http://localhost:3000/docs/Data%20Storage%20Container/Data%20Sharing/Mount%20Points) on the target node(s) is configured automatically by the platform so that you can immediately start working with your shared data without any additional steps required.

 ## Managing Exports